khulnasoft/AiKit/docs/overview/design/ivy_as_a_framework/ivy_container.rst

             diff_0: ADAM
         }
     }
-The :meth:`ivy.Container.cont_diff` method can be applied to arbitrarily many containers at once in a single call, not just two as in the examples above.
+The :meth:`aikit.Container.cont_diff` method can be applied to arbitrarily many containers at once in a single call, not just two as in the examples above.

 Customized Representations
 --------------------------

-Not only does :class:`ivy.Container` print to the terminal in a very intuitive manner, but there are also helper functions to fully control this representation.
+Not only does :class:`aikit.Container` print to the terminal in a very intuitive manner, but there are also helper functions to fully control this representation.
 This is very helpful when debugging networks with huge numbers of parameters with a deep hierarchical structure for example.

 If our networks weights go many levels deep in the nested hierarchy, we might not want to see all of them when printing our container to the screen.